-Then invite your friends over to show off your newly organized drawers.
+Then invite your friends over to show off your newly made utensil drawer organizers.
 (That sounded better in my head.)

 The hidden benefits to this project were; that I cleaned my drawers, and removed A LOT of items I didn’t really use!
 I hope you enjoyed this project, and that it inspired you to do a little organizing of your own!

 More DIY drawer organizing projects:

 - Convert a larger drawer to a utensil organizer.